Asset and Equipment Tracking

 - View service history to aid in troubleshooting

 Knowing how your assets relate to one another is critical for asset maintenance.
-FTMaintenance EAM software allows you to identify, visualize, and modify the relationships between your assets, equipment, locations, and subassemblies.
+FTMaintenance equipment maintenance software allows you to identify, visualize, and modify the relationships between your assets, equipment, locations, and subassemblies.

 - Create parent-child relationships for your equipment and related components